How to Assemble a Home Renovation Dream Team for Your Pre-Sale Projects

 How to make sure you’re hiring the best crew for your home renovation

-With so many potential candidates to hire in your home renovation team, you’ll need to know how to weed out crew members that won’t be a good fit.
+With so many potential candidates to hire in your home renovation team, you’ll need to know how to weed out crew members who won’t be a good fit.

-Here are the steps you’ll need to take so you can figure out which renovation professionals in your area will be the best men and women for the job.
+Here are the steps you’ll need to take to figure out which renovation professionals in your area will be the best men and women for the job.

 1. Start with a master list of candidates